Put simply: the Minnesota Knitters’ Guild is a group of 500+ people who knit, even if just a little.

 And more!

 Virtual meetings often open with a 30 minute trunk show from a dyer or other fiber-relate maker.
 This is followed by our featured programming.
-Programs range from special events like our annual picnic (when in-person) to demonstrations by wonderful local talent to presentations by internationally renowned knitters.
-After a break, where members can chat in smaller breakout rooms, the MKG Board presents current and up-coming Guild activities and business.
-At in-person meetings, the business section and the main presentation are usually in reverse order
+Programs range demonstrations by wonderful local talent to presentations by internationally renowned knitters to virtual show and tells.
+After a break, the MKG Board presents current and up-coming Guild activities and business.

 Guests are welcome to “try out” a meeting before committing to paying dues.
-If we are hosting a speaker, we asks guest to reserve a ticket and make a donation if they wish.
+We ask guests to reserve a guest pass and make a donation if they wish.
 We hope if you’re new you’ll consider joining us!
 (And we hope if you’ve tried it out before you’ll re-join us!)

 If you have any questions, contact our Membership Director at membership@knitters.org.